GetGet99/Parser/Readme.md

 A general lexer and LR(1) parser implementation in C#.

-See Get.Parser.Test and Get.Lexer.Test for some sample of manual implementation.
-In the future, the pattern may change since source generator will take care of some of the manual work.

 ## Disclaimer

 Since this project is still in ALPHA state, bugs may